Theresa-o/icecreamtruck/README.md

 ```
 - Database Setup: Configure your database settings in the project's settings.py file.
 By default, the project is configured to use the SQLite database.
 You can change this to another database system (e.g., PostgreSQL or MySQL) if needed.

--Migrate Database: Apply the database migrations to create the necessary tables in the database:
+- Migrate Database: Apply the database migrations to create the necessary tables in the database:

 ```bash
 python manage.py migrate